By Hidden Beaches specialist Ludo

 The twin Pitons of Saint Lucia, standing proud on the south of the island, are an arresting sight.
 A UNESCO World Heritage Site, they can command days spent exploring their jungle trails.
 In the island’s north you’ll find long golden beaches, swaying palms and the lively resort town of Rodney Bay.

 In the 17th century, Saint Lucia’s natural beauty and fertile soil were hotly contended, and it changed hands between the French and the British 14 times.
-The result is a jumble of British architecture and French cuisine, African artwork and a laid-back attitude.
+The result is a jumble of British architecture, French cuisine and African artwork.

 I took an island tour with a guide and driver to get my bearings.
 At Saint Lucia Rum Distillery I was introduced to 25 different types of rum, many of which I was invited to sample.
 We then spent a few hours in the Millet Bird Sanctuary, spotting a number of endemic birds including the Saint Lucia parrot.